YoushanLiu/ANCC/README.md

     In makePZfiles folder, you can generate instrument response polezero files automatically using resp2pz.py or makePZs.py, once fill a excel sheet based on your project log.
-The former can take responses of sensor and DAS into consideration, it will merge them into one PZ file.
+The former can take responses of sensor and DAS into consideration, it then merge them into one PZ file.
 While, the latter only take the response of sensor into consideration, then genertes corresponding PZ files automatically.